-Jessica Earnshaw is a documentary filmmaker and photographer.
-In 2020, she was featured on DOC NYC’s "40 under 40" list.
-Her work focuses on criminal justice, familial relationships and women.
-Her photography has appeared in National Geographic, The Marshall Project, Mother Jones Magazine, The New York Times, The Wall Street Journal, NPR, amongst others.
+Jessica Earnshaw is a multi-award-winning documentary filmmaker and photojournalist whose work explores the intersections of criminal justice, familial relationships and women.
+Her photography has been featured in leading publications including National Geographic, The Marshall Project, Mother Jones Magazine, The New York Times, The Wall Street Journal, NPR, amongst others.

-Jessica is a graduate of the International Center of Photography's photojournalism program (New York).
-She later worked as a junior photo editor at TIME Magazine.
+Named to DOC NYC’s “40 Under 40” list in 2020, Earnshaw is a graduate of the International Center of Photography’s photojournalism program in New York and previously worked as a junior photo editor at TIME Magazine.
+She lives in Brooklyn, New York.

 SELECT INTERVIEWS: